jangcom/jac2dat/README.md

 <h1 id="OPTIONS">OPTIONS</h1>

 <pre><code>    jac_files ...
-        .jac files to be converted.
+        .jac/.jca files to be converted.

-    -all (short form: -a)
+    --all (short: -a)
-        All .jac files in the current working directory will be converted.
+        All .jac/.jca files in the current working directory will be converted.

-    -detector=det_file (short form: -det)
+    --detector=det_file (short: --det)
         A file containing conversion formulas of a detector such as channel-to-energy and channel-to-FWHM formulas.
         Key-value pairs contained in this file take precedence over the predefined formulas.
         Refer to the sample file &#39;detector.j2d&#39; for the syntax.

-    -dat_fmts=ext ... (short: -fmts, default: dat)
+    --dat_fmts=ext ... (short: --fmts, default: dat)
         Data formats.
 Multiple formats are separated by the comma (,). all
             All of the following ext&#39;s.